AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex3/ex3.2/README.md

     - ✅ Enhanced Audit Trail: Any create, read, update, or delete operation on conversation messages will now generate detailed audit log entries, providing a forensic record for compliance audits and threat detection.

 ## ✅ 5.
 Verification
 In this section, you will verify that the remediation has successfully resolved the  [A09:2021-Security Logging and Monitoring Failures](https://owasp.org/Top10/A09_2021-Security_Logging_and_Monitoring_Failures/) vulnerability.
-This verification is organized into two key areas:
+This verification is organized into three key areas:

- - *(Optional)* Verify conversation data retrieval and logging in your local development environment.
+ - *(Optional)* Verify conversation data retrieval and logging,  in your local development environment.
  - Verify that authorized modifications to sensitive data are correctly logged with full detail, capturing the context of the change.
  - Verify unauthorized access attempts are blocked and logged as **Security Events**.